 In Year 6, children are expected to be responsible for completing and bringing in their home learning each week.
-One piece of written English and one of maths is set each Friday and children will be expected to bring the completed work back into school by the following Wednesday.
+One piece of English (including spellings) and one of maths is set each Friday and children will be expected to bring the completed work back into school by the following Wednesday.
 With this expectation, we are also preparing the pupils for the transition to secondary school, where a lot more homework will be set.

 In adult life we read a range of different texts for different purposes and, in doing so, build up knowledge of the ways in which each of them works.
 We use this knowledge every time we are faced with something to read and it is a major factor in our ability to comprehend what we are reading.

 In year 6, we will be looking at the skills of retrieval, interpreting and commenting when reading during guided reading lessons.
 This strategy is called the RIC or Finger Head Heart strategy.